microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to create, read, update and delete applications and service principals without a signed-in user.
 Does not allow management of consent grants. | Allows the app to create, read, update and delete applications and service principals on behalf of the signed-in user.
 Does not allow management of consent grants.
 | AdminConsentRequired | Yes | Yes

-![MSA][MSA] The *Application.ReadWrite.All* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *Application.ReadWrite.All* delegated permission is available for consent in personal Microsoft accounts.

 [!INCLUDE [Application.ReadWrite.All](../includes/permissions-notes/application.readwrite.all.md)]